 Dry Needling

-Dry needling or Myofascial Dry Needling (MDN) is used to treat sore muscles and trigger points.
+Myofascial Dry Needling (MDN) treats sore muscles and trigger points.

-As previously discussed in another blog post, muscles are made of lots of individual fibres.
+As discussed in another blog post, muscles are made of many individual fibres.

 As the fibre contract and stretches, this does give the muscle the ability to have strength and elasticity.

-Along a series of repetitive movements, and lack of posture the muscle fibres can accumulate tension that we generally call knots.
+Along with repetitive movements and lack of posture, the muscle fibres can accumulate tension that we generally call knots.

-The needles used in this practice have a diameter that goes from 0.15 to 0.25mm, so really thin needles.
+The needles used in this practice have a diameter from 0.15 to 0.25mm, so really thin needles.

-Depending on the target muscle, different is the length of the needle used.
+Depending on the target muscle, the length of the needle is different.

-So, as we penetrate the muscle with the needle, we brake the fibre and we recall an inflammatory response from the patient immune system.
+So, as we penetrate the muscle with the needle, we brake the fibre, and we recall an inflammatory response from the patient’s immune system.

-Which is driving more blood and nutrients to the target area.
+Which drives more blood and nutrients to the target area.

 As discussed further in this study published on PubMed, Dry Needling is effective for chronic non-specific neck pain 1.

-Yes, it is, as long as the practitioner that is offering the service is qualified for it, and well knows the anatomy of the muscles.
+Yes, it is, as long as the practitioner offering the service is qualified for it, and well knows the anatomy of the muscles.

-Said so, when you receive dry needling there are a few things that you may wanna consider.
+Said so, when you receive dry needling, there are a few things that you may want to consider.

 Firstly you better not have any metal allergy.